Utah-CS3550-Fall-2023/assignments/install.md

     python3 -c "import sqlite3"

 If this command succeeds with no output, that means everything is good.
-If it produces what looks like an error, try to execute the
+This should be the case for most Python installations, since the `sqlite3` module ships with Python by default.
+If it produces what looks like an error, seek help from the instructors.
-following:

-    python -m pip install sqlite3

-Then retry the `import` command.
-If that works now, great.
-If it still fails, seek help from the instructors.

 Installing Django
 -----------------